tavitas/informdocs/docs/irt/obligations.md

 ## 2. Modify an Obligation

-We can edit an existing obligation by clicking on the **Edit Summary** button next to the obligation that we want to edit.
+We can edit an existing obligation by clicking on the **Edit Summary** button (C) next to the obligation that we want to edit.
 Make the proposed edits and click on the **Save** button.

 ## 3. Manage an Obligation

-Click on the **Manage Framework** button next to the Obligation that want to manage.
+Click on the **Manage Framework** button (C) next to the Obligation that you want to manage.
 A newly created obligation will have no listed targets.

 Manage an existing reporting obligation (e.g. State of the Environment) by adding new targets, or edit its existing targets to add indicators.
 Note that you can group a collection of indicators by target under the same reporting obligation.